 - Coinsurance for skilled nursing facilities

 The difference between Plan F and Plan G is that Plan G does not cover the deductible payments for Medicare Part B (Plan F does, which is why it was discontinued).
-The deductible amount changes every year, but in 2021 the Part B deductible is $203 (up from $198 in 2020).
-This means that if you go with Plan G, you may end up paying a bit more out-of-pocket.
+The deductible amount changes every year and you can view the most recent deductible costs in the table below.

 Costs for your Medigap premiums